agiftsanyazhar/7XD-NG-4AZo/README.md

 This project is a final exam assignment where the task is to create a simple marketplace website based on native PHP and MySQL.
 On this website there are several shortcomings, such as lack of features and known bugs.

 Feel free to use it.
-If you have any questions, please contact me on Instagram: https://www.instagram.com/agiftsanyazhar (@agiftsanyazhar).
+If you have any questions, contact me on Instagram: https://www.instagram.com/agiftsanyazhar (@agiftsanyazhar).
 Thank you😊😊😊

 # [Material Dashboard 2](http://demos.creative-tim.com/material-dashboard/pages/dashboard.html?ref=readme-md2) [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social&logo=twitter)](https://twitter.com/intent/tweet?url=https://www.creative-tim.com/product/material-dashboard&text=Check%20Material%20Dashboard%202%20made%20by%20@CreativeTim%20#webdesign%20#dashboard%20#materialdesign%20#html%20https://www.creative-tim.com/product/material-dashboard)